vinimartim/api-scheduler/README.md

 # NodeJs Rest API - Scheduler
-This project was developed for a technical challenge of the selection process of the company TokenLab.
+This project was developed for a technical challenge of the selection process of a company.

 ## Techs
 - TypeScript